Harvesting, storing & cooking asparagus

 Favourite vegetable: asparagus

-Highly sought-after for its delicate flavour, the asparagus harvest is much-awaited by gourmets and gardeners alike.
-Best eaten fresh, read on to find out more about harvesting, storing and cooking asparagus.
+Highly sought-after for its delicate flavour, the asparagus harvest is much awaited by gourmets and gardeners alike.
+Best eaten fresh, discover more about harvesting, storing and cooking asparagus.

 Asparagus spears being harvested